Welcome to today's edition of the Rush 24-7 podcast.

 Hi, Rush.

-It might have something to do with that crease and the fact that his uh his political discourse is is going from according to listeners to you, because I don't really know the man other than through you, because I don't go to liberal media outlets, but it seems uh we've gone from a crease in Obama's pants to you and delivering pizza, and uh it just seems like the political discourse is really gone downhill.
+Yeah, it seems like he, I don't know, it might have something to do with that crease and the fact that his political discourse is going from, according to listeners to you, because I don't really know the man other than through you, because I don't go to liberal media outlets, but it seems we've gone from a crease in Obama's pants to you and delivering pizza.

-Um say that I can't deliver a pizza, I clearly could deliver a pizza.
+I clearly could deliver a pizza.

-I could I could I know where to take pizzas if somebody wants one, I could clearly do this.
+I know where to take pizzas if somebody wants one.

-Well, they usually say if you spell a person's name right, that that's all all the publicity they ever want.
+Well, they usually say if you spell a person's name right, that that's all the publicity they ever want.

 Right.

-There's a there's a there's a clear that clearly there's a an i in internecine battle going on within conservative media uh as uh as there is within the Republican Party at large, uh the rhinos, the moderates, the leftists, and the elites don't want anything to do with conservatism in the Republican Party.
+The rhinos, the moderates, the leftists, and the elites don't want anything to do with conservatism in the Republican Party.

-And well, yeah, that's right.
+Well, that's right.

-Snerdley is saying Brooks have been ragging me for two years.
+Snerdley is saying, Brooks have been ragging me for two years.

 I can't say that Brooks have been ragging me.